ASERG-STELA/shu-development-process/construction-code/README.md

 ### [Level 6](level6/level6-code-commenting.md)

 - Should follow proper coding standards.
 Need to be consistent with design.
 Code should be properly documented and should have generated documentation like API doc (e.g., swagger) or Javadoc.
-- A tool should be used, code soverage would be nice.
+- A tool should be used, code coverage would be nice.